Legal Writing Institute: Listserv

-During the 1994 Legal Writing conference, Professor Ralph Brill of Chicago-Ken established a listserv so that those attending the conference could share ideas more easily.
+During the 1994 Legal Writing conference, Professor Ralph Brill of Chicago-Kent established a listserv so that those attending the conference could share ideas more easily.
 Today, the listserv is open to all persons interested in the teaching of Legal Writing and is an extremely active listserv.
 The listserv address is LWRPROF-L@iupui.edu.

 Legal Writing, the Journal of the Legal Writing Institute

 In 1998, the Institute established a journal to showcase the developing discipline of legal writing.
-The Journal’s mission is to provide a forum for the publication of scholarly articles about the theory, substance, and pedagogy of legal writing.
+The Journal's mission is to provide a forum for the publication of scholarly articles about the theory, substance, and pedagogy of legal writing.
 Unlike most law reviews, which are student-edited, the Journal is peer-reviewed.
 The editorial board is composed of faculty from law schools across the country and includes some of the leading scholars and academics in the field of legal writing.
 Although originally called the Journal of the Legal Writing Institute, the Journal is now called Legal Writing, the Journal of the Legal Writing Institute.